nguyenpham/FelicityEgtb/docs/Generation.md

 Endgame name
 ============

 The generator will generate endgames one by one.
-The name of the endgame describes which pieces it has. "krkp" is an endgame of 4 pieces, beside of of-couse exist two King (k and k) there are two other pieces: a Rook (r) for one side and a Pawn (p) for the other side.
+The name of the endgame describes which pieces it has. "krkp" is an endgame of 4 pieces, beside of of-course exist two King (k and k) there are two other pieces: a Rook (r) for one side and a Pawn (p) for the other side.
 The stronger side is always on the left/first part of the name and the weaker on the rest.

-We don’t create all possible endgames but ignoring ones that could be probed replacely by others via some simple flipping, and mapping.
+We don’t create all possible endgames but ignore ones that could be probed replacely by others via some simple flipping, and mapping.
 For example, an endgame with a black Rook and a white Pawn is considered similar and is just flipped side with an endgame of a white Rook and a black Pawn.
 We keep and store the first endgame only.

 We use the name of the endgame as its file name.
 An endgame typically has two files, one for the white side and the other for the black side and they have .w. and .b. in their extension perspective.

-A file is containing a data array, each entry mapped by a key/index or a chess position.
-The array is compressed and stored by chunks.
+A file contains a data array, each entry mapped by a key/index or a chess position.
+The array is compressed and stored in chunks.

 Entry size
 ==========
-Theoritical, we can store what we want with the data array.
-However, dute to the hugeness of the array (because the index spaces may so huge), we try to store at small as posible for each entry.
+Theoretically, we can store what we want with the data array.
+However, due to the hugeness of the array (because the index spaces may be so huge), we try to store at small as possible for each entry.
 Typically, we store on an entry the value of Distance To Mate (DTM).
 Depending on endgames we need 1 or 2 bytes for an entry.

 Scores
 ------
 Typically in computer chess scores have value ranges fit in two bytes (16 bits).
-Our score range is similar with the range [-1000, +1000].
+Our score range is similar to the range [-1000, +1000].

 One byte
 --------
 One byte can store 256 values or a range of -128 to +128.
-We take out first 4 values for special purposes (to mark the position is illegal, unused, missing and unknown) thus the range becomes [-126, +126].
+We take out the first 4 values for special purposes (to mark the position as illegal, unused, missing and unknown) thus the range becomes [-126, +126].
 We set 5 for draw value and use 130 as the middle point of the range.
 In computer chess we store typically mate scores by plies or half moves, that range equals +/- mate in 126/2 = +/-63 or [-63, +63].
 However, in our case, we used full move instead, thus that range equals +/- mate in 126 or [-126, +126].
-By doing that we can delay using 2 bytes for endgames, reduce a lot of size.
+By doing that we can delay using 2 bytes for endgames, and reduce a lot of size.

 We need to convert scores (of two bytes) into the values of 1 byte to store or load.

 Two bytes
 ---------
-Thus those scores are stored straighforward in data entries, without any converting.
+Thus those scores are stored straightforwardly in data entries, without any converting.

+After all data is generated, before compressing, the program will scan all data to verify if two bytes are really necessary not not.
+If not, it will convert data back into 1 byte to save space.

 Folder